 Masterpiece Stories

-Władysław Ślewiński, Woman Combing her Hair, 1897, The National Museum in Krakow
+Władysław Ślewiński, Woman Combing Her Hair, 1897, National Museum, Kraków, Poland.

 Wladyslaw Slewinski Woman Combing her Hair Wladyslaw Slewinski, Woman Combing her Hair, 1901, The National Museum in Krakow, detail

 We do not know who the portrayed woman was.
-Maybe it was the artist’s wife – Russian painter Eugenia Shevtsov, whom he had met in Paris and whose portraits make a great part of Ślewiński’s work.
+Maybe it was the artist’s wife—Russian painter Eugenia Shevtsov, whom he had met in Paris and whose portraits comprise a great part of Ślewiński’s work.
+In front of the woman, we can see a mirror.
+The odd reflection shows, most probably, not the sitter but the painter gazing at his model (or maybe at us?).

-Władysław Ślewiński, Woman Combing her Hair, 1897, The National Museum in Krakow, detail
+Władysław Ślewiński, Woman Combing Her Hair, 1897, National Museum, Kraków, Poland.
+Detail.

 Get your daily dose of art